15 Yummy Iron-Rich Foods For Babies That They’ll Love To Devour

 While forehead thermometers are mostly pretty accurate and could be used, if you’re at all concerned that they might have a fever, double-checking with a rectal thermometer is ideal.
 You should check with your pediatrician before you use one of these for the first time, just to make sure you’re doing it correctly.

-We would recommend the Safety 1st Gentle Read Rectal Thermometer (click here to check price): it’s very inexpensive, gives a fast reading (5-6 seconds) and is easy to wash and clean compared to other rectal thermometers.
+We would recommend the Safety 1st Gentle Read Rectal Thermometer (click here to check price on Amazon): it’s very inexpensive, gives a fast reading (5-6 seconds) and is easy to wash and clean compared to other rectal thermometers.
 It meets all of our safety recommendations: it has a flexible tip and a guard to prevent dangerous insertion.

 Many people prefer this over other multi-purpose thermometers for one reason: this one is very simple to use and has no settings to mess around with.
 It just turns off and on and gives an accurate reading.